maya034/Churn-Analysis/README.md

 My commitment to supporting the team extends beyond individual contributions, as I believe in fostering a collaborative and supportive work environment.
 Moving forward, I remain dedicated to playing a key role in the success of our training, recruitment, and onboarding initiatives, and I am enthusiastic about contributing to the broader EXL initiatives that drive our organizational growth."

+I have successfully completed all required training sessions and actively participated in knowledge transfer sessions, sharing insights and experiences with my teammates.
+In order to stay current and facilitate my continuous growth, I expanded my skill set by acquiring knowledge in new technologies such as MongoDB, modular programming, and time series approaches in machine learning.
+Additionally, I am currently undertaking learning initiatives in data engineering from another platform, aiming to deepen my understanding of cloud technologies and pipelines.
+My commitment to ongoing learning reflects my dedication to professional development and staying at the forefront of industry advancements.